-Since early August 2018, positive subsurface anomalies have increased slightly due a downwelling Kelvin wave.
+In early August and again in mid September 2018, positive subsurface anomalies increased, partly due to downwelling Kelvin waves.

 Equatorial oceanic Kelvin waves have alternating warm and cold phases.
 The warm phase is indicated by dashed lines.
 Downwelling and warming occur in the leading portion of a Kelvin wave, and up-welling and cooling occur in the trailing portion.